The Marijuana Control, Legalization and Revenue Act of 2016

 (B) Engage in the same activities as a cannabis retailer without a separate registration for a cannabis retailer.

 (g) On-site Consumption Provider.
-An on-site consumption provider is any registered business, collective, cooperative, dispensary, farmers market, festival or any other event, as well as to any bona fide eating or drinking establishment seeking to permit cannabis consumption on premises.
+An on-site consumption provider is any registered business, collective, association, cooperative, dispensary, farmers market, festival or any other event, as well as any bona fide eating or drinking establishment seeking to permit cannabis consumption on premises.
 The registration fee for an on-site consumption provider shall be an annual fee of five hundred dollars ($500).
 An on-site consumption provider may:

 (1) Allow the use of or smoking of cannabis and cannabis-containing products, indoors and/or outdoors on his or her property or location of the event;